lean-ng/training/edu/from-scratch/README.md

 ### Install the angular toolchain

-- Add Angular CLI as build system to dev-time dependency
+- Add Angular CLI as build system to dev-time dependencies

 First run of `ng serve` errors with

     Error: This command is not available when running the Angular CLI outside a workspace.

+Resolving this error and subsequent errors leads to ...

 - Add Angular workspace configuration file
+- Add Angular devkit to dev-time dependencies and configure project and targets.
+- Add index file `src/index.html`
+- Add TypeScript to dev-time dependencies and provide minimal configuration
+- Add browser entry point `src/main.ts`